- 3%Cash back on groceries

 Frequently Asked Questions

-Get $50 cash back after you make your first purchase, plus earn a 10% cash back welcome bonus.
+Get $50 cash back after you make your first purchase, plus earn a 10% cash back bonus on net purchases (up to $100) within the first 4 monthly statements.

-Earn 2% cash back on eligible groceries and 1% cash back on eligible gas and other purchases.
+Earn 2% cash back in up to three customizable categories and 0.5% back on all other purchases.